franpersanchez/franpersanchez/README.md

 I'm moved by a passion for continuous learning, finding solutions to complex problems and new challenges.

 I am specialized on backend stack, with a willingness to participate in interesting and challenging projects.
-My interests lie in Data intensive applications, database engineering and distributed systems.
+My interests lie in performance optimization, data intensive applications, database engineering and distributed systems.

 ### Main Languages and Tools: